ankane/production_rails/README.md

 ## Email

-Use an email delivery service like [Postmark](https://postmarkapp.com/).
+Use an email delivery service.
+Use one that supports both transactional and marketing email like [Postmark](https://postmarkapp.com/), or separate ones for each.

 For styling, use a CSS inliner like [Roadie](https://github.com/Mange/roadie-rails).